rphila/Data-Engineering/data_modeling/README.md

 ### Python3 Scripts
 - `sql_queries.py`: contains SQL scripts to create database tables and insert data into them
 - `create_tables.py`: drops and recreates sparkify database and tables defined in sql_queries.py (run this script to reset the database)
-- `etl.py`: main script to _extract_ all song and log data in json files from `/data`, _transform_ them into required data formats for data model, and then _load_ them into relational tables in the sparkify database.
+- `etl.py`: main script to *extract* all song and log data in json files from `/data`, *transform* them into required formats for the data model, and then *load* them into relational tables in the sparkify database.

 ### Jupyter Notebooks
 - `etl.ipynb`: workbook planning the etl process